aadhyakaul10/aadhyakaul10/README.md

 - 🔭 I’m currently working on deep learning and OpenCv projects
 - 🌱 I’m currently learning Natural Language Processing
-- 👯 I’m looking to collaborate on machine learning and deep learning projects research work -->
+- 👯 I’m looking to collaborate on machine learning and deep learning projects and research work -->